TypeStrong/typedoc/CONTRIBUTING.md

 #### Testing

 TypeDoc includes an extensive set of tests that describe its output.
 To validate any changes you have made, build the project and then run `npm test`.
-Alternatively, to rebuild with your changes and then immediately test, run `npm run build`.
+Alternatively, to rebuild with your changes and then immediately test, run `npm run build_and_test`.

 If you have changed the TypeDoc output, it will cause tests to fail.
 Once you have validated that the introduced changes were intended, run `node scripts/rebuild_specs` to update the spec files for the new output.